rydmike/flex_color_scheme/README.md

      return MaterialApp(
        debugShowCheckedModeBanner: false,
        title: 'FlexColorScheme',
+       // Light theme definition.
        theme: FlexColorScheme.light(
+         // As scheme colors we use the one from our list
+         // pointed to by the current themeIndex.
          colors: myFlexSchemes[themeIndex].light,
+         // Medium strength surface branding used in this example.
          surfaceStyle: FlexSurface.medium,
          visualDensity: FlexColorScheme.comfortablePlatformDensity,
        ).toTheme,
+       // Just a repeat with equivalent setup for the dark theme.
        darkTheme: FlexColorScheme.dark(
          colors: myFlexSchemes[themeIndex].dark,
          surfaceStyle: FlexSurface.medium,